SFTtech/openage/doc/code/testing.md

     throws `TestError(exc)` if a non-`TestError` exception `exc` is raised.
  - `TESTTHROWS(expr)`
-    evaluates `expr`, catching any exception, including `TestError`. raises `TestError` if no exception was catched.
+    evaluates `expr`, catching any exception, including `TestError`. raises `TestError` if no exception was caught.

 Example test function: